GabrielGhe/GabrielGhe.github.io/_posts/2015-02-07-java-to-remember.md

 <br /><br /><br />
 <h3><a name="graph"></a><a href="">4.
 Graph</a></h3>

-Graphs are use for many things, such as Netorking and games for example.The 2 most famous algorithms for graphs are Depth First Search and Breath First Search
+Graphs are used for many things, such as Networking and games.The 2 most famous algorithms for graphs are Depth First Search and Breath First Search

 GraphNode